C. B. J. Snyder: School design innovations

-In 1896 Snyder began designing his first "H-plan," which provided two side courts.
+As Superintendent, Snyder thought of school buildings as civic monuments for a better society.
+Inspired by the Hotel de Cluny in Paris, Snyder began formulating his "H-plan" design in 1896, which modified the more standard rectangular school building structure to provide for two side courts This was first implemented in the plans for PS 165.
 Snyder's H-plan improved the overall environmental quality by, among other things, allowing generous light and fresh air into classrooms.
-The plan also allowed for grand courtyard entrances.
-It also provided areas between the wings that were safe for recreation.
+The plan also allowed for grand courtyard entrances, as well as areas between the wings that were safe for recreation.

+In addition to design innovations, Snyder also focused on creating a more streamlined construction process through the following: